* Brazil, Chile join dispute over U.S. troops in Colombia

 "I don't like the idea of an American base in the region," Brazilian President Luiz Inacio Lula da Silva said.

-Chile’s President Michelle Bachelet called the plan "disquieting" and said it should be discussed at the Aug.
+Bachelet called the Colombia-U.S. talks "disquieting" and said the proposal should be discussed at the Aug.
 10 meeting of the South American Unasur group of nations.
 But Uribe and his foreign minister do not plan to attend the summit.

-The meeting will be held in Ecuador, which has broken off diplomatic relations with Colombia over a 2008 anti-rebel bombing raid carried out on Ecuador’s side of the border.
+The meeting will be held in Ecuador, which has broken off diplomatic relations with Colombia over a 2008 bombing raid targeting Colombian rebels who were camped out on Ecuador's side of the border.

 "Colombia is increasingly isolated from its neighbors," said Bogota-based security analyst Armando Borrero.

-"This has a snow-ball effect in that it makes the government even more reliant on Washington," he added.
+"This has a snowball effect in that it makes the government even more reliant on Washington," Borrero added.

 Colombian and Swedish authorities asked Venezuela for an explanation after the rockets were found in a FARC arsenal.

-Chavez denies helping the guerrillas and his response to the rockets scandal has been to threaten to nationalize Colombian businesses in Venezuela and to blast the upcoming U.S.-Colombia military pact.
+Chavez denies helping the guerrillas.
+His response has been to threaten to nationalize Colombian businesses in Venezuela and to blast the expected U.S.-Colombia pact.

-Washington is negotiating a plan to relocate those operations in Colombia, which has received billions of dollars in U.S. aid aimed at fighting the drug trade and the rebels, whose 45-year-old insurgency kills and displaces thousands of people every year.
+Washington is negotiating to move those operations in Colombia, which has received billions of dollars in U.S. aid to fight the drug trade and the rebels, whose 45-year-old insurgency kills and displaces thousands of people every year.

 Colombia is frustrated by the reaction to the talks.

-"Mexico is having the worst security crisis in its history due to the drug trade and people are saying we should not help them by doing interdiction operations in the Pacific.
-It’s ridiculous," the official said.
+"Mexico is having the worst security crisis in its history due to the drug trade and people are saying we should not help them by doing interdiction operations.
+It's ridiculous," the official said.

-Under the existing pact, the United states can have up to 800 uniformed military personnel in Colombia at one time.
-Those soldiers help plan counter-insurgency missions but they are not allowed in combat, a rule that will not change under the new military accord.
+U.S. troops in Colombia help plan counter-insurgency missions but are not allowed in combat, a restriction that would not change under a new military accord.